Jes Staley: Retired life of Epstein's banker

+On March 3, 2025, Staley appealed a UK financial industry ban over his ties to Epstein, accused of approving a misleading letter about their relationship.
+Staley denies the allegations, claiming unfair treatment in the Britain’s Financial Conduct Authority (FCA) decision.
+In the court proceedings, the FCA alleged that Staley pushed JP Morgan to keep Epstein as a client despite human trafficking concerns.
+In June 2025, Staley lost his bid to overturn a ban from holding senior leadership.

+On September 17, 2025, US congressman Thomas Massie of Kentucky claimed during a House hearing featuring testimony from FBI Director Kash Patel that Staley was on a list of at least 20 prominent men that Jeffrey Epstein had sex trafficked young women and girls to, and that this list was in FBI possession.

 Personal life

 Staley met his wife Debora Nitzan Staley soon after starting work in South America, "I was Unitarian Boston American and she was Jewish Brazilian São Paulo ...
 I was her parents' worst nightmare."
 The family has two daughters, and maintains residences on Park Avenue, New York City, and Southampton, Long Island.
 Staley is a Boston Red Sox fan.
-In the past, he has donated money to the Democratic Senatorial Committee.
+In the past, he has donated money to the Democratic Senatorial Campaign Committee.
 Staley has also reportedly been a big advocate for diversity since discovering that his brother Peter Staley had been diagnosed with HIV.
 He helped push the diversity agenda at J.P.
 Morgan.

 As of May 2017, Staley was backing his brother-in-law Jorge Nitzan in a dispute that Aceco, a Brazilian technology company founded by the Nitzan family, has with the private equity firm KKR, also an important client of Barclays.
 In turn, KKR stopped inviting Barclays to participate in its deal making.